uliulus/minesweeper/API-SPEC.md

 Disclaimer: Definition is not complete due to time restriction.
 But main APIs are described enough.
 If I had more time, I would use swagger to document APIs.

 ## Games resource
-A game is created with board dimensions, duration and quantity of mines selected by the user.
+A game is created with board dimensions, duration and quantity of mines selected by the client.
 Alternatively these parameters could be optional, and some predefined default values are used if not provided by the user.

     POST /games: creates a new game.
     Json Body: